-The church in Diviaky was first mentioned in the sources of 1232, but it is assumed that the beginning of its construction dates back to the 12th century.
-Its founders was probably the Diviakovci family.
-In the 70s and 80s of the 18th century it was rebuilt in the baroque style.
-The nave and apse were given new vaults, and the sacristy was attached to the north side of the apse.
-The stability of the building has been strengthened by external buttresses.
-In 1936, the church underwent a thorough reconstruction, when it was confirmed the romanesque origin of the entire building and several romanesque and gothic details were discovered.
+The church in Diviaki (Hungarian: Nyitradivék) was first recorded in documents in 1232, but its construction took place already in the 12th century.
+The founders of the church were probably members of the Diviakov family, who included it in the division of property between the branches of the family in the years 1246 and 1275.
+In the 70s and 80s of the 17th century, the church was rebuilt in the Baroque style.
+The nave and the apse received new vaults, and a new sacristy was added on the north side of the apse.
+The staticity of the building was enhanced by external buttresses.
+In 1936, the church underwent a thorough renovation, during which the Romanesque origin of the entire building was confirmed and several Romanesque and Gothic details were discovered.

-The church is a single-nave building with a semicircular and very wide apse from the east.
-On the west side, the facade is crowned with two romanesque towers and the entire west massif is the same width as the nave.
-The building is bricked with precisely worked tuff blocks of 30 x 40 cm.
-The outer buttresses surrounding the temple are probably a later addition.
-On the southern side of the nave there is a romanesque portal, and on the north side of the apse there is a gothic portal leading to the sacristy.
-Further on the north side of the nave is a late gothic portal leading to the baroque annex.
+The church was erected as an aisleless building with a semi-circular and very wide apse from the east.
+On the west side, the facade was formed by two four-sided towers, with the entire western massif having the same width as the nave.
+The church was built of precisely worked ashlar measuring 30 x 40 cm.
+Its external elevations were originally not separated by buttresses.
+In the nave, they were decorated with an arcaded frieze, and the apse was decorated with pilaster strips.
+A Romanesque stepped entrance portal was placed in the southern wall of the nave, while on the northern side of the apse a Gothic portal leading to the sacristy.
+Further on the north side of the nave there was a late-Gothic portal leading to the annex.

 Tomaszewski A., Romańskie kościoły z emporami zachodnimi na obszarze Polski, Czech i Węgier, Wrocław 1974.